WeblateOrg/weblate/docs/admin/backup.rst

 Borg encryption key
 ~~~~~~~~~~~~~~~~~~~

-`Borg backup`_ creates encrypted backups and without a passphrase you will not
+`BorgBackup`_ creates encrypted backups and without a passphrase you will not
 be able to restore the backup.
 The passphrase is generated when adding new
 backup service and you should copy it and keep it in a secure place.